 I work in an Integrative way combining Cognitive Behavioural Therapy with Humanistic Approaches.
 Every client is unique and I aim to tailor the counselling to suit you.
 My only agenda is to be helpful.
 My aim is to help you develop greater understanding and awareness, to be able to think more clearly and see things from a different perspective.
 I can also help you look at unhelpful thinking patterns that may be contributing to your distress, and to develop more healthy coping strategies.

-I have particular experience in helping individuals who suffer from anxiety (generalised anxiety disorder, panic disorder and OCD), relationship issues, bereavement and loss, depression, low self esteem, stress and worry.
+I have particular experience in helping individuals who suffer from anxiety (generalised anxiety disorder, panic attacks and OCD), relationship issues, bereavement and loss, depression and sadness, low self esteem, stress and worry.

 What happens in a typical session?